The Top College Scholarship Essay Mistakes That Winners Never Make

 This may seem like a no-brainer, but scholarship judges swear that many students tend to ramble in their essay answers, leaving the original question partially unanswered.
 Also, some essay questions contain more than one query or part and students may think they have fully answered the question, but have not.

 A great trick for checking essay answer completeness is for students to ask an educated and trusted adult to read their answer, not knowing the question, and see if they can guess what it is.
 If the reader is unsure or wrong, the student can work on rewriting or clarifying their answer.
-If the reader knows exactly what the question was, the student knows they have answered the question and can then ask about compelling content and move on to proofreading.

 Students can and should use this list to ensure they have done their very best to write a great college scholarship essay and win more money for school: